qmk/qmk_firmware/keyboards/acheron/apollo/readme.md

 * Hardware Supported: open-source PCB using the [Joker template](https://acheronproject.com/joker_mcus/joker/).
 First units were manufactured using STM32F401 microcontroller;
 * Hardware Availability: these PCBs are open-source so you can manufacture them yourself or order them from a factory.
 See the [project's documentation](https://acheronproject.com/pcbs/apollo/apollo/) for more information.

-As of april 7, 2022, Apollo comes in three different layouts:
+As of december 17, 2022, Apollo comes in three different layouts:

 - 87H (default ANSI)
 - 87H-T-SC (ANSI with tsangan bottom row and stepped caps);